Maximilien Robespierre: Opposition to war with Austria, 1791–1792

 On 10 February 1792, Robespierre gave a speech on how to save the State and Liberty.
 He advocated specific measures to strengthen, not so much the national defences as the forces that could be relied on to defend the revolution.
 Robespierre promoted a people's army, continuously under arms and able to impose its will on Feuillants and Girondins in the Constitutional Cabinet of Louis XVI and the Legislative Assembly.
-The Jacobins decided to study his speech before deciding whether it should be printed.
-(Note: Under pressure from the Assembly, the king accepted several Girondin ministers into his cabinet.
-The French had to deal with serious inflation and Étienne Clavière was appointed as minister of finance.
-According to Louvet it was only due to a smear campaign by Robespierre and his followers that he was not also appointed.)

 On 26 March, Guadet accused Robespierre of superstition, relying on divine providence.
 Shortly after Robespierre was accused by Brissot and Guadet of "trying to become the idol of the people".
 Being against the war, Robespierre was also accused of acting as a secret agent for the "Austrian Committee".
 The Girondins planned strategies to out-maneuver Robespierre's influence among the Jacobins.
 On 27 April, as part of his speech responding to the accusations by Brissot and Guadet against him, he threatened to leave the Jacobins, claiming he preferred to continue his mission as an ordinary citizen.

 On 17 May, Robespierre released the first issue of his weekly periodical Le Défenseur de la Constitution (The Defender of the Constitution).
 In this publication, he criticised Brissot and expressed his scepticism over the war movement.
 The periodical, printed by his neighbour Nicolas, served multiple purposes: to print his speeches, to counter the influence of the royal court in public policy, to defend him from the accusations of Girondist leaders; and to give voice to the economic and democratic interests of the broader masses in Paris and defend their rights.